 This journey will not be easy because nothing worthwhile ever is.
 Life’s not easy.
 Being a woman is not easy.
 But you can do it, well.
 You can.
 You have what it takes.

 But you need to be willing to recognize a turning point when it’s time for a turning point in your life.

 I love the way Lisa Bevere puts it in her book ‘Nurture’.
 She says:

 “We have all lived long enough to see those who began well and ended up really stupid.
 Who wants that?”1

-Not me and I know not you either.
-So let’s be willing to recognize it when it’s time for a turning point!
+Not me, and I know not you either, sister.
+So be willing to recognize it if God’s calling you to a turning point.

 “Come, eat my food and drink the wine I have mixed.
-Leave your simple ways behind, and begin to live; learn to use good judgment.” – Proverbs 9:5-6
+Leave your simply ways behind, and begin to live; learn to use good judgment.” – Proverbs 9:5-6